Managing Symptoms of a Stomach Virus

 - Recovery stage: The recovery stage includes the gradual improvement of symptoms and may take several days.
 During this time, staying hydrated and eating easily digestible foods, like rice, bananas, and toast, supports recovery.
 Temporary food intolerances, such as sensitivity to lactose, may occur but usually resolve within a week.

-- Hydration: It is essential to maintain hydration to replace fluids lost due to vomiting and diarrhoea.
+Stomach flu, or viral gastroenteritis, is an infection that inflames the stomach and intestines, causing symptoms like nausea, diarrhoea, and vomiting.
+While it often resolves on its own, home management can ease discomfort and support recovery.- Hydration: It is essential to maintain hydration to replace fluids lost due to vomiting and diarrhoea.
 Small sips of water, clear broths, or oral rehydration solutions (ORS) are advisable.
 Caffeinated or sugary beverages should be avoided, as these can exacerbate dehydration.
+Use oral rehydration solutions such as oral rehydration solutions (commonly available at Australian pharmacies).

 - Electrolyte replacement: Electrolytes can be replenished through ORS, sports drinks, or homemade solutions that include salt and sugar.
-Additionally, coconut water serves as a natural alternative that aids in restoring electrolytes.
+Additionally, coconut water serves as a natural alternative that help in restoring electrolytes.

 - Rest: Providing the body with adequate rest is important for recovery, particularly following stomach flu, which can induce fatigue.
 Refraining from engaging in strenuous activities during the recovery period is recommended.